jkwok2/CPSC455-StreamBuddy/README.md

 To generate our media, we utilized Javascript to scrape a website that contained a list of all Netflix movies.
 We used the Open Movie Database, OMDB API, to gather information about each film.
 This information includes country, genre, release date, cast, and ratings.
 We cleaned all this data to put into our MongoDB database.

 ## Description of Next Steps.
 What would you do next to further improve the app, or add additional relevant functionality?
--Hashing of authentication
+-Hashing of authentication.
--Automatic updates of database
+-Automatic updates of database.
--Adding content from other streaming sites
+-Adding content from other streaming sites.

 We intend to add increased security measures on user profiles and information, as sensitive data is being handled.
 This includes hashing of authentication as well as other protective measures.
 Further, we intend to update the database automatically to keep media current and add content from other streaming sites like Crave, Hulu, and Amazon Prime.
 This would be accomplished by utilizing unofficial APIs that list the media on other streaming services.